 Find out more about how to start your own business

 With us is Amit Bindra from The Prinz Law Firm located in Chicago Illinois.
-He has extensive experience in employment law, and his practice is focused towards non-compete agreements, non-solicitation agreements, and trade secrets.
+He uses his extensive experience in employment law to run a practice focused on non-compete agreements, non-solicitation agreements, and trade secrets.

-- A non-compete could be valid whether an employee leaves voluntarily or is terminated.
+- A non-compete agreement can remain valid whether an employee leaves voluntarily or is terminated.